-5S is a Lean manufacturing technique that addresses the organization of workspaces and processes for a safer and more efficient manufacturing facility.
-It is called 5S because the five steps in this Lean tool, sorting, setting, shining, standardizing, and sustaining, all start with the letter S in both English and Japanese.
+5S is a Lean manufacturing technique that addresses the organization of workspaces and work processes for a safer and more efficient manufacturing facility.
+It is called 5S because the five steps in this Lean tool, sorting, setting, shining, standardizing, and sustaining, start with the letter S in English and Japanese.

 Seiri – Sort

-Utilizing 5S red tags can be useful during this step.
-Workers attach red tags to items or equipment whose immediate use or need is not apparent.
+Utilizing 5S red tags can be helpful during this step.
+Workers attach red tags to unnecessary items or equipment whose immediate use or need is not apparent.
 This tagging approach goes hand in hand with a "red tag area," which is a specific holding space for the tools and equipment to be later assessed and determined whether or not it should be removed, recycled, or relocated to a different department.

 Seiton – Set in Order

 Once the workspace only contains necessary supplies, the next step is to set it in order.
 This step ensures that all items have a designated home.
-Team members map out where tools and equipment will be placed and decide on a logical order for them to be set to reduce the waste of extra movement.
+Next, team members map out where tools and equipment will be placed and decide on a logical order for them to be set to reduce the waste of extra movement.

 Seiso – Shine